jtolsma1/review_scorer/README.md

 3. **Execute the notebook** to process and visualize review content

----

 ## Real Model Outputs
 The model output helps users to select restaurants for their needs and set their expectations:

 * **Bourbon & Branch**<br>
-Consider this bar for a fancy date or formal event afterparty<br>
+Consider this upscale bar for a fancy date or formal event afterparty<br>
 <img src = "misc/bourbon_branch.png" format = "png" width = "500"></img><br><br>

 * **Sher-e-Punjab**<br>